 if it did, the performance would be lower.

-Our general outlook for emerging markets remains favorable, despite their recent underperformance versus developed markets.
-Unfortunately, the unresolved eurozone sovereign debt crisis will continue to weigh on emerging Europe, especially central European markets.
-Nevertheless, we remain focused on companies with strong balance sheets, sustainable growth, and attractive valuations, and we are optimistic about the ability of these investments to perform well over the longer term.
+While the eurozone is emerging from recession, economic growth is likely to remain weak.
+The sovereign debt crisis is not over, so the potential for another flare-up may weigh on emerging Europe, especially central Eastern European markets.
+In addition, as U.S. monetary policy begins to normalize, a stronger dollar could be a headwind for countries with large trade deficits that depend on external financing.
+Nevertheless, we remain focused on companies in our opportunity set with strong balance sheets, sustainable growth, and attractive valuations.
+We believe such companies will perform well over the long term.
 We would like to remind our investors that this fund can be extremely volatile and should represent only a small portion of a long-term investor's well-diversified portfolio.